laboon/ebook/text/25_test_plans.md

 ### Test Case (or Summary)

 In this field, a summary of what the test case is supposed to test, and how, is provided.
-In this way, someone reviewing the test case can tell at a glance what is meant to be tested, and sometimes how.
+In this way, someone reviewing the test case can tell at a glance what the test is for, and why it is included.
 It is usually possible to determine this by a careful examination of the preconditions, input values, and execution steps, but it is usually easier for a human to just read what the test is supposed to do.

 __Examples:__